Scheduled MonumentsEnglandOffa's Dyke: section in Highbury Wood, 460m west of Glyn Farm

 What is Offa's Dyke: section in Highbury Wood, 460m west of Glyn Farm?

-Offa's Dyke is a linear earthwork monument constructed during the reign of King Offa of Mercia in the late eighth century, forming a substantial boundary between the Anglo-Saxon kingdom of Mercia and the Welsh kingdoms to the west.
+Offa's Dyke is a linear earthwork monument dating to the eighth century, constructed during the reign of King Offa of Mercia (757–796) as a defensive and demarcation boundary between the Anglo-Saxon kingdom of Mercia and the Welsh kingdoms to the west.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020477.

 Who is responsible for protecting Offa's Dyke: section in Highbury Wood, 460m west of Glyn Farm?